 Might the CovidSim model accurately capture some of the causal relations involved and so still be partially explanatory?
 That is certainly possible, metaphysically speaking, but the point is not terribly helpful.
 What is needed is reason to take the CovidSim model to be probative, for public policy and as a projection tool.
 And that means warrant.

-Lack of Empirical Confirmation
+Unrealistic Assumptions

 The CovidSim model is idealized; in other words, it makes many false assumptions.
 Does this matter?
 Not necessarily.
 A lot of recent philosophy of science has addressed this question and the consensus is that, roughly speaking, idealized models can explain when their falsity does not matter—when their idealizations are true enough for the purposes at hand.
 The sting in the tail, though, is that empirical accuracy is still required at some point.
 A Newtonian model of gravity, for example, makes false assumptions, yet because it predicts accurately, and because for many purposes its assumptions are “approximately” true, it is widely (and rightly) considered explanatory.
 But the predictive endorsement is essential and that is just what the CovidSim model lacks.